 Read Up is a campaign to promote reading and give parents tools to help their children get more from what they are reading.
 A joint effort among the Madison Metropolitan School District, United Way, Madison Public Library, Madison School and Community Recreation (MSCR) and the Madison Reading Project, Read Up helps prevent “summer slide,” where students experience a loss of learning during the summer months.
-We invite you to learn more about this campaign, browse our resources and find strategies for close reading.
+We invite you to browse our resources and find strategies for close reading.

 Read Up in MMSD Summer School Sites

-This summer Read Up will reach over 1,000 kids at six elementary schools: Lapham, Mendota, Hawthorne, Chávez, Stephens and Lincoln.
-Read Up will enhance the afternoon MSCR portion of summer school with literacy-based activities and free book giveaways.
+During summer 2017 Read Up reached over 1,000 kids at six elementary schools: Lapham, Mendota, Hawthorne, Chávez, Stephens and Lincoln.
+Due to the success of the 2017 fundraising campaign, Read Up book giveaways were also held at Nuestro Mundo and Falk reaching an additional 368 students.
+Read Up worked with MSCR in the afternoon portion of summer school to offer literacy-based activities and free book giveaways.

 Read Up Campaign

-A special thank you to the 740 individuals, companies and foundations who contributed over $112,000 during the Spring Read Up campaign.
+A special thank you to the 740 individuals, companies and foundations who contributed over $112,000 during the Read Up campaign in 2017.

 Read Up is a partnership among the Madison Metropolitan School District (MMSD), Madison School & Community Recreation (MSCR), United Way of Dane County (UWDC), Madison Public Library (MPL) and the Madison Reading Project.